opentofu/registry-ui/frontend/docs/providers/docs.md

 ## Documentation structure

-You can place your documentation in the `docs` or `website/docs` folder in your repository.
-Please create the files in the following naming convention:
+You can place your documentation in the `docs` folder in your repository.
+Please create the files using the following naming convention:

 - `/docs/guides/<guide>.md` for guides.
 - `/docs/resources/<resource>.md` for resources.
 (Note: if your resource is called `yourprovider_yourresource`, you should only include `yourresource` here.)